Bayware/bwctl-resources/CONTRIBUTING.md

 # Documentation

-The documentation for `bwctl-resources` is ...
+The documentation for `bwctl-resources` is https://docs.bayware.io

-If you want to contribute to the documentation, you can sent us a clear description of the needed changes, e.g. as a unified diff
+If you want to contribute to the documentation, you can send us a clear description of the needed changes, e.g. as a unified diff

 # Code

-Code changes are welcome as well, everything is going to be tested automatically (`ansible-lint`, `pylint`, `shellcheck`, `yamllint`) with the [test script](../blob/master/test/run_tests.sh).
+Code changes are welcome as well.
+Everything will be tested automatically (`ansible-lint`, `pylint`, `shellcheck`, `yamllint`) with the [test script](../blob/master/test/run_tests.sh).
 Please make sure that changes are passing the tests locally before creating the PR

 # Vulnerabilities